 Sent commands to 01:0B:00B7 for it to join the CUWBNet

 This message occurs when a device first announces its presence to the CUWBNet.
-This indicates that the CUWB Engine heard the announce packet from the device and is sending commands to the device so it can participate in the CUWBNet.
+It indicates that the CUWB Engine has received the announce packet from the device and is sending commands to the device so it can participate in the CUWBNet.

 No available slots to assign unconfigured tags (0 total slots): 01:12:0001 01:12:0002 01:12:0003